cardboardwm/cardboard/man/cutter.1.md

 # SYNOPSIS
 *cutter* COMMAND [ARGUMENTS]

+# DESCRIPTION
+**cutter** is the companion program of the Cardboard compositor, which allows the user to send actions to , get information from and configure the compositor.
+**cutter** in nature is similar to **i3msg** on i3, **swaymsg** on Sway and **bspc** on bspwm.

+The program itself is based on *libcardboard* which offers an interface to communicate with the compositor, an interface that can be used in any other program.

 # COMMANDS
 cutter *bind* KEYBIND COMMAND
 :   Registers KEYBIND to execute COMMAND when the key binding is activated